Nancy Porsia is an Italian freelance print and televison journalist and documentary writer and producer.

 She works as a field researcher for international think tanks.
 She also runs training courses for journalists.

-Based between Libya and Tunisia, she specialises in the Middle East and North Africa.
-She has been covering politics, security and illegal migration in Libya for the last five years.
+Based in Libya and Tunisia, she specialises in the Middle East and North Africa.
+For the last five years, she has been covering politics, security, and illegal migration in Libya.
 Her reporting has been cited by the UN Panel of Experts on Libya.

 Nancy Porsia speaks Arabic, English and Italian.